chbh-opensource/chbh-on-bear/docs/meg/acquisition/meg-acquisition-checklist.md

     === "Select the parallel port"

         - Select the correct Parallel Port via the Parallel Port (PP) Switch Box.
-            - PP Switch position A to connect STI101 to the OLD Stim PC (PP Base Memory Address: BFF8)
+            - PP Switch position A to connect STI101 to the OLD Stim PC (PP Base Memory Address: BFF8).
-            - PP Switch position B to connect STI101 to the NEW Stim PC (PP Base Memory Address: CFF8)
+            - PP Switch position B to connect STI101 to the NEW Stim PC (PP Base Memory Address: CFF8).
-            - PP Switch position C to connect STI101 to the [LabJack U3-LV](../hardware/meg-labjack.md) connected via USB to the NEW Stim PC
+            - PP Switch position C to connect STI101 to the [LabJack U3-LV](../hardware/meg-labjack.md) connected via USB to the NEW Stim PC.

 - [ ] Check Gantry position.
 Move from liquefaction (25) position to usage position.
 	* **[Moving the Gantry](moving-the-gantry.md)**